Learning a quantum channel from its steady-state: Learning quantum channels from their steady state

 Following our previous construction with the stochastic map, we can use the constraints in \Eq{eq:determinist-exp-val} to validate a given model for the local channels, or learn the model that best fits the data from a family of models characterized by a set of parameters $\vtheta$.
 For the learning task, we start by defining the cost function $\Phi_I(\vtheta)$ using expectation values in the steady state $\rhossI$:

-Above, the sum is over a set of $2$-local observables $A_j$ defined on $j,j+1$ for odd $j$, which we take to be Pauli operators.
+Above, the sum is over a set $S_I$ of $2$-local observables $A_j$ defined on $j,j+1$ for odd $j$, which we take to be Pauli operators.
 Similarly, we define $\Phi_{II}(\vtheta)$ from the expectation values at $\rhossII$, and set

 For a system with $n$ qubits, there are exactly $3n+9(n-1)=12n-9$ such geometrically $2$-local Pauli operators, excluding the trivial identity operator.
-This number provides a rough upper bound to the number of parameters that can be learned using this method.
+This number provides a rough upper bound to the number of parameters that can be learned using this method, as discussed earlier at the end of \Sec{sec:stochastic-ideal}.

 To validate a given model, we define local cost functions $\Phi_q$, which for a given $q$ contain all terms in $\Phi_I, \Phi_{II}$ that overlap $q$.
 See \Eq{eq:loss-Kraus-validation} for the equivalent definition in the stochastic case.